barrage/ragu-chat-api/docs/MESSAGES.md

 - `tool.result`

 Sent whenever an agent receives a tool result.
-The content field will usually be in the format of `tool_name: success`.
-Errors in tools are not sent back to the client.
+The content field will usually contain the output of the tool.

 ```json
 {